Studies in English

 • Practical lesson - clinical vignettes related to ear infections

-7th week – 28.04.-02.05.2025.
-(On the Online Study (Moodle) platform, students take lessons on their own)
+7th week Seminar lessons (On the online study Moodle platform, students take lessons on their own)

-• Seminar lesson- Laboratory diagnosis of emerging and re-emerging diseases
+• Seminar lesson - Laboratory diagnosis of emerging and re-emerging diseases

-• Seminar lesson- Laboratory diagnosis of imported infections
+• Seminar lesson - Laboratory diagnosis of imported infections

-• Seminar lesson- Laboratory diagnosis of infections in immunocompromised patients
+• Seminar lesson - Laboratory diagnosis of infections in immunocompromised patients

-8th week – 07.05.2025.
-14:30-17:00 (LIVE interactive classes on Online Study (Moodle) platform, where students solve and discuss clinical vignettes with a professor or assistant.) *
+8th-week Practical lessons (practical assignments) The pre-defined term for LIVE interactive classes on the online study Moodle platform, where students solve and discuss clinical vignettes with a professor or assistant, is 14.05.2025.
+15:30-17:00

 • Practical lesson - clinical vignettes related to emerging and re-emerging diseases